 Any Contribution you send or post to the Platforms remains your property, but we may use your Contribution as described under "How Comic Relief will use your Contributions" below.

 You may print, download and use Content, but only for your personal use or to share with others in order to raise awareness about Comic Relief.
-In doing so, you must acknowledge us (or any identified contributors) as the authors of the Content.
+In doing so, you must acknowledge us (and/or any identified contributors) as the authors of the Content.

 You must not:

 use any Content for personal gain, for any commercial purpose, to advertise or sell any products or services, to promote a business, or in any way which damages our reputation, takes advantage of it, or suggests any form of association, approval or endorsement by us;